Easy Cashew Cheese | Mozzarella

 Thankfully, white beans do a good job of substituting in this cashew cheese recipe.
 Just keep in mind that the outcome will taste a bit different.

-How to make cashew cheese
+How to make cashew mozzarella cheese

-Begin by deciding whether you would like to use raw cashews or white beans for the base.
+STEP #1: Begin by deciding whether you would like to use raw cashews or white beans for the base.

 If you are using cashews, you’ll need to soak them in very hot water for 1 hour or overnight or at least 6 hours in cool water.